 US Bank refers to US Bancorp, a banking institution based in Minneapolis, Minnesota.
 US Bancorp is the parent company of US Bank National Association.
 It is also the fifth-largest banking institution in the US.
-Besides providing banking services, the institution also offers financial advisory services to high net worth and ultra-high net worth individuals as US Bank Wealth Management.
+As US Bank Wealth Management, the institution also offers financial advisory services to high net worth and ultra-high net worth individuals.
 If you are someone with $10 million or more in investible liquid assets then feel free to download this specially compiled guide on choosing the best financial advisor.

 To help you better understand wealth management, we have written the following guide.
 It covers the important topic of financial planning for retirement.
 It also discusses what saving for retirement means.
 Next, we discuss things to look for in services that revolve around help reaching your retirement goals.
 And finally, we touch upon how to create your retirement income strategy.

 U.S. Bancorp is the parent company of U.S. Bank National Association and is the fifth-largest banking institution in the United States.
 The company provides banking, investment, and mortgage products to individuals, businesses, governmental entities, and other financial institutions.
 Its trade name is U.S. Bank.

 U.S. Bank has over 3,000 branches and more than 4,500 ATMs, mostly in the American West and Midwest.